jhashemi/marketads.dataform/docs/MULTI_TABLE_WATERFALL_TESTING.md

 # Multi-Table Waterfall Strategy Testing Guide

-This document outlines the approach for testing the Multi-Table Waterfall matching strategy in the MarketAds Dataform project.
+This document provides a comprehensive guide for testing the Multi-Table Waterfall matching strategy in the MarketAds Dataform project.

 ## Overview

 The Multi-Table Waterfall strategy is a complex matching strategy that prioritizes matches based on reference table priority and match confidence.
 It supports multiple reference tables, each with its own priority, matching rules, field mappings, required fields, and confidence multipliers.

+## Recent Updates

+As of the latest update, the multi-table waterfall tests have been significantly enhanced:

+1. **Improved Error Handling**: The test factory now has robust error handling, with detailed error messages and validation checks.
+2. **Enhanced Parameter Validation**: Comprehensive validation of test parameters, including required fields, types, and format checks.
+3. **Better Debug Support**: Added debug logging to help troubleshoot test failures.
+4. **More Flexible Test Structure**: Tests can now be created with minimal configuration, with reasonable defaults.
+5. **Standardized Validation**: Validators have been updated to provide consistent and detailed validation of SQL outputs.

 ## Test Components